corinnt/dripseq-peaks/README.md

 ### On Local Machine: (leaving directions for now, but computation too large for local machines)

-1. Activate the virtual environment `rloops-x64`
+**1. Activate the virtual environment `rloops-x64`**

-&nbsp;&nbsp;&nbsp;&nbsp;  For first time set-up, run `conda env create -f rloops-x64.yml` in terminal
+For first time set-up, run `conda env create -f rloops-x64.yml` in terminal

-&nbsp;&nbsp;&nbsp;&nbsp;  Otherwise, run `conda activate rloops-x64` in terminal
+Otherwise, run `conda activate rloops-x64` in terminal

-2. Data should be placed in data/ directory with the following naming convention:
+**2. Data should be placed in data/ directory with the following naming convention:**

     forward_< treament >_< replicate number >